slatedocs/slate/source/includes/azure/_network_security_groups.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/networksecuritygroups</code>

-Retrieve a list of all network security groups in an [environment](#administration-environments)
+Retrieve a list of all network security groups in an [environment](#administration-environments).

 Attributes | &nbsp;
 ---------- | -----